blobfile/blobfile/testing/README.md

 python run.py -v -s -k test_windowed_file
 ```

 Modify `run.py` if you only want to do some of these things.
-The tests are rather slow (even though large file tests are disabled) and require accounts with every cloud provider.
+The tests are rather slow, ~7 minutes to run (even though large file tests are disabled) and require accounts with every cloud provider.